 How To Eat And Serve Oyster

-If you have never tasted oysters, I highly recommend reading this short guide.
-It will show you how to serve oysters the right way so that you can enjoy their best taste.
+If you have never tasted oysters, this short guide will help you.
+It will show you how to serve oysters correctly so that you can enjoy their best taste and texture.

-Baking or broiling oysters is also a common practice.
+Baking or broiling oysters is another common practice.
 Place them on the hard shell and top them with herbs, butter, and breadcrumbs before boiling or baking.
 You can even deep-fry them and serve them with baguette, hot sauce, and pickled slaw.

 Commercially, people also use oysters to make oyster sauce.
 Oyster sauce’s flavor is complex and plays an important role in many cuisines.